ismaileke/bedrock-client/README.md

         "127.0.0.1".to_string(),    // target address
         19132,                      // target port
         "1.21.130".to_string(),     // client version
-        false,                      // debug mode
+        false,                      // raknet debug mode
         |code, url| {
-            // If you turn on debug, the login code and url will already appear in the console, but you can use this if you want to edit it yourself. println!("You can log in with the code {} at {}", code, url);
+            // If you turn on debug, the login code and url will already appear
+            // in the console, but you can use this if you want to edit it yourself. println!("You can log in with the code {} at {}", code, url);
         }
     ).await.unwrap();